 Barking Up the Wrong Tree blogger Eric Barker passes on a suggestion that you plan a trip of 3 to 6 days, with a major highlight coming right at the end.
 I recommend you read his post Are There Easy Ways to Improve Your Next Vacation.
 This is one of the ways you can sort of psych yourself into a great vacation.
 The last impression of your vacation is often the strongest, and planning the emotional high at the end makes your vacation even more satisfying, and perhaps healthier.

 Whether it is a tour of a bourbon factory on a purposeful weekend getaway, or long walks on the beach in a leisurely week-long trip, or a horseback ride through the mountains on an anniversary trip without the kids, the primary attraction gets planned first.
 When we are on location at our destination, we then plan the details of our vacation days by forming an idea of where we would like to eat, and scheduling the four periods in between meals.
 Pre-breakfast: work check-in, which can include email, reading blogs or books, and writing.
 Then breakfast.
-After that a walk on the beach, and a drive to a nearby attraction.
+After that, together time: a walk on the beach, and a drive to a nearby attraction.
 Then lunch.
-Tour the attraction, return, perhaps swim and shower.
+Tour the attraction, return, perhaps a family swim or afternoon game time inside.
 Then dinner.
 And finally, we have an after-dinner wind-down, which might include a second walk, a movie, or a Netflix series binge.